- 1. Name of the medicinal product

 PosologyThe recommended dose is one 150 mg film-coated tablet once a month.
 The tablet should preferably be taken on the same date each month.
 Ibandronic acid should be taken after an overnight fast (at least 6 hours) and 1 hour before the first food or drink (other than water) of the day (see section 4.5) or any other oral medicinal products or supplementation (including calcium).In case a dose is missed, patients should be instructed to take one Ibandronic acid 150 mg tablet the morning after the tablet is remembered, unless the time to the next scheduled dose is within 7 days.
 Patients should then return to taking their dose once a month on their originally scheduled date.
 If the next scheduled dose is within 7 days, patients should wait until their next dose and then continue taking one tablet once a month as originally scheduled.
 Patients should not take two tablets within the same week.
 Patients should receive supplemental calcium and / or vitamin D if dietary intake is inadequate (see section 4.4 and section 4.5).
 The optimal duration of bisphosphonate treatment for osteoporosis has not been established.
 The need for continued treatment should be re-evaluated periodically based on the benefits and potential risks of ibandronic acid on an individual patient basis, particularly after 5 or more years of use.

 Patients with renal impairmentIbandronic acid is not recommended for patients with a creatinine clearance below 30 ml/min due to limited clinical experience (see section 4.4 and section 5.2).
-No dosage adjustment is necessary for patients with mild or moderate renal impairment where creatinine clearance is equal or greater than 30 ml/min.
+No dose adjustment is necessary for patients with mild or moderate renal impairment where creatinine clearance is equal or greater than 30 ml/min.

 Patients with hepatic impairmentNo dose adjustment is required (see section 5.2).